DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 * 📊📜 This is the data that's needed by the DQT to be on the record when giving an ECT an outcome

+---

-The relevant date validations would apply here, no future dates or end date before start date.
+There is validation to not allow future dates or induction end date before the induction start date.

 This is not the case when done in a mass upload as the DQT processes mass upload data overnight.